Home > Getting a Long Stay Visa for Portugal: What to Do in 2026

 There are several types of temporary stay visas and residency visas, and the one you need depends on the reason you're heading to Portugal.

 If you're only going to stay in Portugal for a few months (up to a year), you likely need a temporary stay visa.
-If you're planning to stay in Portugal long term (with no fixed end date), you should apply for a residency visa or a job seeker visa, depending on the scenario you find yourself in.
+If you're planning to stay in Portugal long-term (with no fixed end date), you will probably need to apply for a residency visa or a job seeker visa, depending on the scenario you find yourself in.

 It gets more specific than that, though.
 You need to apply for the visa that most accurately reflects your purpose for staying in Portugal.
 Common types are: